 James McCune Smith, MD, was a first-class man.
-In 1837, he became the first African-American to receive a medical degree, although he had to enroll in the Medical School of the University of Glasgow due to racist admission practices in the United States, James McCune Smith was not just any doctor.
-He was the first African-American to obtain a medical degree, educated at the University of Glasgow in the 1830s, when no American university would admit it.
-For this pioneering achievement alone, Smith deserves greater appreciation.
+In 1837, he became the first African-American to receive a medical degree, although he had to enroll in the Medical School of the University of Glasgow due to racist admission practices in the United States.
+His pioneering achievement alone deserves greater appreciation.
+James McCune Smith (1813-1886) was the first black American to obtain a medical degree, educated at the University of Glasgow in the 1830s when no American university would admit him.

 He was also a prominent abolitionist and suffragist, compassionate physician, prolific writer and public intellectual.
 After returning to New York, Smith established his medical practice at 55 West Broadway, where he also opened the first black-owned pharmacy in the United States.
 His goal was to prepare free and enslaved blacks “so that they can become good and useful Citizens of the State, once the state grants full emancipation.”
 In 1840 Smith wrote the first case report of a black American doctor, entitled Case of Ptyalism With Fatal Termination.
 This report described a woman who developed excessive salivation, glossitis and gingivitis after taking a prescription for mercury, and who died as a result.